-After your cornbread is done cooking, and sporting a lovely golden brown color, take it out of the oven and let it cool.
+After your cornbread is done cooking, and sporting a lovely golden brown color, take it out of the oven and let it cool on a wire rack for 15 minutes.
 Or eat it piping hot, completely up to you!

 Slather your cornbread with butter and honey and ENJOY!
 Oh, and try not to eat the whole pan, if you can.